discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/04-css.md

 ---
-title: Theme Developer Tutorial: 4.
-CSS in Themes
+title: "Theme Developer Tutorial: 4.
+CSS in Themes"
-short_title: "4: CSS"
+short_title: "4 - CSS"
 id: theme-developer-tutorial-css
 ---

+> :warning: OUT OF DATE - REWRITE REQUIRED BEFORE MERGE

 Discourse uses [SCSS](https://sass-lang.com/) to simplify styling and increase maintainability.
 I won't get into the details of why it is like that.
 I'll just leave it at recommending that you use SCSS instead of CSS when possible in your themes.
 It scales a lot better and your future self will thank you!